-The Sleasman Student Health Services office, located in the Butler Building, provides primary health care and health education services tailored to the unique need of college students.
-Services are available throughout the academic year to all full-time undergraduate students.
-Part-time undergraduate and graduate students who seek services may contact Health Services for more information.
-Care is provided by a family practice nurse practitioner, a nurse director, and registered nurses in collaboration with our medical director who is on site once a week throughout the academic year.
+The Health Services Office, located in the Butler Building, provides primary healthcare and health education services tailored to the unique need of college students.
+Services are available throughout the academic year to all students, both residential and commuters.
+Care is provided by a family nurse practitioner, a nurse director and registered nurses in collaboration with our medical director who is on site once a week throughout the academic year.
 A strict code of confidentiality is maintained by all health center personnel.